Sterols: 1. Cholesterol and Cholesterol Esters

 Simplistically, the higher cholesterol concentrations in the plasma membrane support its barrier function by increasing membrane thickness and reducing its permeability to small molecules.
 In contrast, the endoplasmic reticulum has increased membrane flexibility because of its lower cholesterol concentrations and thus enables the insertion and folding of proteins in its lipid bilayer.
 While mitochondrial membranes have a low cholesterol content in total, this may be concentrated in nanodomains at regions of high curvature in the inner mitochondrial membrane with links to nucleoprotein complexes (nucleoids).

 Cholesterol has an intimate interaction with G-protein-coupled receptors (GPCRs) to affect ligand binding and activation, either by direct high-affinity binding to the receptor, by changing their oligomerization state, or by inducing changes in the properties of the membrane.
-For example, it is essential for the stability and function of the β2-adrenergic, oxytocin and serotonin receptors by increasing the agonist affinities, while the inactive state of rhodopsin is stabilized both through indirect effects on plasma membrane curvature and by a direct interaction between lipid and protein.
+For example, it is essential for the stability and operation of the β2-adrenergic, oxytocin and serotonin receptors by increasing the agonist affinities, while rhodopsin is stabilized in an inert state until needed both through indirect effects on plasma membrane curvature and by a direct interaction between lipid and protein.
 The GPCR neurotransmitter serotonin1A receptor has ten closely bound cholesterol molecules, which control its organization and positioning; the receptor senses membrane cholesterol via a lysine residue in a so-called 'CRAC' motif in transmembrane helix 2.
-Ion pumps such as the (Na+-K+)-ATPase, which have specific binding site for cholesterol molecules, are consume a high proportion of the ATP in cells and are responsible for the ion gradients across membranes that are essential for many cellular functions; depletion of cholesterol in the plasma membrane deactivates these ion pumps.
-In the nucleus of cells, cholesterol is intimately involved in chromatin structure and function.
+Ion pumps such as the (Na+-K+)-ATPase, which have specific binding sites for cholesterol molecules, consume a high proportion of the ATP in cells and are responsible for the ion gradients across membranes that are essential for cellular metabolism; depletion of cholesterol in the plasma membrane can switch off these ion pumps.
+In the nucleus of cells, cholesterol is intimately associated with chromatin.

-The role of cholesterol together with sphingolipids in the formation of the transient membrane nano-domains known as rafts (see the specific web page for detailed discussion) is crucial for the function of cells, while the interaction of cholesterol with ceramides is essential for the barrier function of the skin.
+The role of cholesterol together with sphingolipids in the formation of the transient nano-domains in the plasma membrane known as rafts (see this web page for detailed discussion) is crucial for cellular metabolism and signalling, while the interaction of cholesterol with ceramides is essential in skin for its barrier properties.

 2. Cholesterol Biosynthesis

-Cholesterol biosynthesis involves a highly complex series of at least thirty different enzymatic reactions, which were unravelled in large measure by Konrad Bloch and Fyodor Lynen, who received the Nobel Prize for their work on the topic in 1964.
-When the various regulatory, transport and genetic studies of more recent years are considered, it would not be easy to treat this subject in depth here.
-The bare bones of mechanistic aspects of what is known as 'mevalonic acid (MVA) pathway' are therefore described here, but with the references listed at the end of this document, we hope the following will serve as a guide to further study.
+A complex series of at least thirty different enzymatic reactions are utilized in cholesterol biosynthesis, and these were unravelled in large measure by Konrad Bloch and Fyodor Lynen, who received the Nobel Prize for their work on the topic in 1964.
+When the various regulatory, transport and genetic studies of more recent years are considered, it would not be easy to treat this subject in depth here, so the bare bones only of mechanistic aspects of what is known as 'mevalonic acid (MVA) pathway' are described, but the references listed at the end of this document should serve as a guide to further study.
 In plants, some sterol and cholesterol synthesis occurs by a somewhat different route, the 2C-methyl-D-erythritol 4-phosphate or MEP pathway with cycloartenol rather than lanosterol as the required intermediate, and described here....
-Only a few bacteria can synthesis cholesterol in our web page on plant sterols here...
+Only a few bacteria can synthesise cholesterol, as discussed in our web page on plant sterols here...

-Almost all nucleated cells can synthesise their full complement of cholesterol.
-The first steps involve the synthesis of the key intermediate mevalonic acid from acetyl-CoA and acetoacetyl-CoA, both of which are in fact derived from acetate, in two enzymatic reactions, the first of which is catalysed by 3-hydroxy-3-methyl-glutaryl (HMG)-CoA synthase in the cytosol.
+Almost all nucleated cells have the capacity to synthesise their full complement of cholesterol.
+In the first steps, the key intermediate mevalonic acid is synthesised from acetyl-CoA and acetoacetyl-CoA, both of which are in fact derived from acetate, in two enzymatic reactions, the first of which is catalysed by 3-hydroxy-3-methyl-glutaryl (HMG)-CoA synthase in the cytosol.
 In subsequent reactions, the enzymes are membrane-bound and are located in the endoplasmic reticulum.
-The second enzyme HMG-CoA reductase is an important control point, and it is widely regarded as the rate-limiting step in the overall synthesis of sterols; its activity is regulated at the transcriptional level and by many more factors including a cycle of phosphorylation-dephosphorylation reactions.
+The second enzyme HMG-CoA reductase is an important control point, and it is widely regarded as the rate-limiting step in the overall synthesis of sterols; it is regulated at the transcriptional level and by many more factors including a cycle of phosphorylation-dephosphorylation reactions.
 This enzyme is among the targets inhibited by the drugs known as ‘statins’, so that patients must then obtain much of their cholesterol from the diet via the circulation.

-The next sequence of reactions involves first the phosphorylation of mevalonic acid by a mevalonate kinase to form the 5‑monophosphate ester, followed by a further phosphorylation to yield an unstable pyrophosphate, which is rapidly decarboxylated to produce 5-isopentenyl pyrophosphoric acid, the universal isoprene unit.
+The next sequence of reactions begins with the phosphorylation of mevalonic acid by a mevalonate kinase to form the 5‑monophosphate ester, followed by a further phosphorylation to yield an unstable pyrophosphate, which is rapidly decarboxylated to produce 5-isopentenyl pyrophosphoric acid, the universal isoprene unit.
 An isomerase converts part of the latter to another intermediate 3,3-dimethylallyl pyrophosphoric acid.

 5-Isopentenyl pyrophosphate is a nucleophile, but the isomerized product is electrophilic, facilitating the first step in the third series of reactions in which 5-isopentenyl pyrophosphate and 3,3-dimethylallyl pyrophosphate condense with the elimination of pyrophosphoric acid to form the monoterpenoid derivative geranyl pyrophosphate.
 This is reacted with another molecule of 5-isopentenyl pyrophosphate to produce the sesquiterpene derivative (C15) farnesyl pyrophosphate, two molecules of which are then condensed to yield presqualene pyrophosphate.
 In turn, this product is reduced by NADPH to produce a further critical intermediate squalene.
 The last two steps are catalysed by the enzyme squalene synthase, which regulates the flow of metabolites into either the sterol or non-sterol pathways (with farnesyl pyrophosphate as the branch point) and is considered to be the first committed enzyme in cholesterol biosynthesis.

-In the next reaction, squalene is oxidized by a squalene monooxygenase to squalene 2,3-epoxide, another control point in the cholesterol biosynthesis pathway, in which the oxygen atom is inserted to become the signature oxygen of the hydroxyl group in cholesterol.
+In the next reaction, squalene is oxidized by a squalene monooxygenase to squalene 2,3-epoxide, another control point in cholesterol biosynthesis (the rate-limiting enzyme of the committed cholesterol synthesis pathway), in which the oxygen atom is inserted to become the signature oxygen of the hydroxyl group in cholesterol.
+A truncated form of the enzyme is present in cancers and lipid droplets.
 The epoxide then undergoes cyclization catalysed by the enzyme squalene epoxide lanosterol-cyclase to form the first steroidal intermediate lanosterol (or cycloartenol in the pathway to phytosterols in some plants and other photosynthetic organisms).
 In this remarkable reaction, there is a series of concerted 1,2-methyl group and hydride shifts along the chain of the squalene molecule to bring about the formation of the four rings all under strict stereochemical control.
-As no intermediate compounds have been found, this is believed to be one of the most complex single enzymatic reactions ever to have been identified, although the enzyme involved is only 90 kDa in size.
+As no intermediate compounds have been found, this is believed to be one of the most complex single enzymatic reactions ever to have been identified, although the enzyme is only 90 kDa in size.
 Again, the reaction takes place in the endoplasmic reticulum, but a cytosolic protein, sterol carrier protein 1, is required to bind squalene in an appropriate orientation in the presence of the cofactors NADPH, flavin adenine dinucleotide (FAD) and O2; the reaction is promoted by the presence of phosphatidylserine.

-In subsequent steps, lanosterol is converted to cholesterol by a series of demethylations, desaturations, isomerizations and reductions, involving nineteen separate reactions.
+In subsequent steps, lanosterol is converted to cholesterol by a series of demethylations, desaturations, isomerizations and reductions in nineteen separate reactions.
 Thus, demethylation reactions produce zymosterol as an intermediate, and this is converted to cholesterol via a series of intermediates, all of which have been characterized, and by at least two pathways that utilize essentially the same enzymatic machinery but differ in the order of the various reactions, mainly at the point at which the Δ24 double bond is reduced.
 Desmosterol is the required intermediate in the so-called 'Bloch' pathway, while 7‑dehydrocholesterol is the immediate precursor in the 'Kandutsch-Russell' pathway.
 While some tissues, such as adrenal glands and testis, use the Bloch pathway mainly, the brain synthesises much of its cholesterol by the 'Kandutsch-Russell' pathway.
-This may enable production of a variety of other minor sterols for specific biological purposes in different cell types/locations.
+This may enable production of other minor sterols for various purposes in different cell types/locations.
 Overall, the energy cost of the synthesis of one cholesterol molecule is roughly one hundred ATP equivalents, and eleven oxygen molecules are required.

 Synthesis occurs mainly in the liver, although the brain (see below), peripheral nervous system and skin synthesise their own considerable supplies.
-Cholesterol is exported from the liver and transported to other tissues in the form of low-density lipoproteins (LDL) for uptake via specific receptors, together with cholesterol obtained from the diet (mainly eggs and red meat), so peripheral tissues can obtain the cholesterol they require either from the circulation or by synthesis de novo.
+Cholesterol is exported from the liver and transported to other tissues in the form of low-density lipoproteins (LDL) for uptake via their receptors, together with cholesterol obtained from the diet (mainly eggs and red meat), so peripheral tissues can obtain their cholesterol either from the circulation or by synthesis de novo.

 3. Regulation of Cholesterol Homeostasis

 Because cholesterol cannot be catabolized for energy purposes, its synthesis must be tightly regulated as it is an energetically expensive process that requires appreciable amounts of acetyl-CoA, ATP, oxygen and the reducing factors NADPH and NADH.
-The rates of synthesis can vary over several hundred-fold depending on the availability of any external sources of cholesterol, and cholesterol homeostasis requires the actions of a complex web of enzymes, transport proteins and membrane-bound transcription factors.
+The rates of synthesis can vary over several hundred-fold depending on the availability of any external sources of cholesterol, and a complex web of enzymes, transport proteins and membrane-bound transcription factors takes part in cholesterol homeostasis.

-Cholesterol concentration: Many factors are involved in maintaining the large differences in cholesterol concentrations among the various membranes and organelles in cells within precise limits.
-To explain how cholesterol in the plasma membrane, where it is most abundant, can regulate cholesterol biosynthesis and uptake through enzymes in the endoplasmic reticulum, where it is least abundant, it has been suggested that there are three pools of cholesterol in the plasma membrane with distinct functional roles.
-The first of these is "accessible” to receptor proteins for transport to the endoplasmic reticulum, while the second pool is sequestered by sphingomyelin and can be released by the action of sphingomyelinase if required.
+Cholesterol concentration: Many factors are needed to maintain the large differences in cholesterol concentrations among the various membranes and organelles in cells within precise limits.
+To explain how cholesterol in the plasma membrane, where it is most abundant, can regulate cholesterol biosynthesis and uptake through enzymes in the endoplasmic reticulum, where it is least abundant, it has been suggested that there are three pools of cholesterol in the plasma membrane with their own distinct roles.
+The first of these is "accessible” to receptor proteins for transport to the endoplasmic reticulum, while the second pool is sequestered by sphingomyelin and can be released by the action of sphingomyelinase upon demand.
 The third residual pool of cholesterol is essential for membrane integrity.
 These correspond to about 16, 15 and 12 mol % of total plasma membrane lipids, respectively, in cholesterol-replete cells.

-The regulatory element-binding proteins (mainly SREBP-1c and SREBP-2), which contain N-terminal membrane and transcription domains with eight membrane-spanning helices and C‑terminal regulatory domains, are essential to the maintenance of cholesterol levels.
-SREBP-1c is involved mainly in fatty acid synthesis and energy storage, while SREBP-2 regulates the genes of cholesterol synthesis and metabolism.
-Each is synthesised as an inactive precursor that is inserted into the endoplasmic reticulum where it can encounter an escort protein termed SREBP cleavage-activating protein (SCAP), which is the cellular cholesterol sensor.
-When the latter recognizes that cellular cholesterol levels are inadequate, it binds to the regulatory domain of SREBP-2, and the SCAP-SREBP-2 complex then moves to the Golgi, where two specific proteases (designated site-1 and site-2 proteases) cleave the SREBP-2 to enable the C-terminal regulatory domain to enter the nucleus.
+The regulatory element-binding proteins (mainly SREBP-1c and SREBP-2), which contain N-terminal transcription and C-terminal regulatory domains facing the cytosol with eight membrane-spanning helices are essential to the maintenance of cholesterol levels.
+SREBP-1c is utilized mainly to regulate genes for fatty acid synthesis and energy storage, while SREBP-2 regulates those for cholesterol synthesis and metabolism.
+Each is synthesised as an inert precursor that is inserted into the endoplasmic reticulum where it can encounter an escort protein termed SREBP cleavage-activating protein (SCAP), which is the cellular cholesterol sensor and requires the amino acid glutamine for activation.
+When the latter recognizes that cellular cholesterol levels are inadequate, it binds to the regulatory domain of SREBP-2, and the SCAP-SREBP-2 complex then moves to the Golgi, where two proteases (designated site-1 and site-2 proteases) cleave the SREBP-2 to enable the C‑terminal regulatory domain to enter the nucleus.
 There it activates transcription factors, such as the nuclear liver X receptor (LXR), which stimulate the expression of the genes coding for the LDL receptor in the plasma membrane and for the biosynthetic enzyme HMG-CoA reductase to increase the rate of cholesterol uptake and synthesis.
 Conversely, when cholesterol in the endoplasmic reticulum exceeds a threshold, it binds to SCAP in such a way that it prevents the SCAP-SREBP-2 complex from leaving the membrane for the nucleus, cholesterol synthesis and uptake are thereby repressed, and cholesterol homeostasis is restored.
 In effect, cholesterol exerts feedback inhibition by suppressing its own production by preventing the proteolytic cleavage and maturation of SREBP-2.

 Further regulation of cholesterol biosynthesis is exerted by sterol intermediates in cholesterol biosynthesis, such as lanosterol and 24,25‑dehydrolanosterol (dimethyl-sterols), by accelerating degradation of the biosynthetic enzymes such as HMG-CoA reductase, while side-chain oxysterols like 25‑hydroxycholesterol interfere by suppressing the activation of SREBP-2 through binding to an oxysterol-sensing protein in the endoplasmic reticulum.
 It is noteworthy that ceramide down-regulates cholesterol synthesis – another link between cholesterol and sphingolipid metabolism.
 Several non-sterol isoprenoids are synthesised by the mevalonate pathway, including farnesyl pyrophosphate and geranylgeranyl pyrophosphate, which are necessary for protein prenylation, and their metabolism can be affected by the mechanisms for cholesterol homeostasis.

-Subsequently, the ATP binding cassette (ABC) transporters ABCA1 and ABCG1 in the plasma membrane, which contains much of the cellular cholesterol, are activated to export the excess.
-Nuclear factor (erythroid-derived 2)-like 1 or Nfe2L1/NRF1 in the endoplasmic reticulum binds directly to cholesterol and senses when its level is high to bring about a de-repression of genes involved in cholesterol removal with mediation by the liver X receptor.
+Subsequently, the ATP binding cassette (ABC) transporters ABCA1 and ABCG1 in the plasma membrane, which contains much of the cellular cholesterol, export the excess.
+Nuclear factor (erythroid-derived 2)-like 1 or Nfe2L1/NRF1 in the endoplasmic reticulum binds directly to cholesterol and senses when its level is high to bring about a de-repression of genes that govern cholesterol removal with mediation by the liver X receptor.

 In peripheral tissues, excess cholesterol is exported to high-density lipoproteins (HDL) in the circulation and returned to the liver, a vital process discussed in more detail in our web page on lipoproteins and known as reverse cholesterol transport, and while the liver synthesises much of the cholesterol in the body, it is essential for its removal in bile as discussed in our web page on bile acids.
 Some lipoproteins are delivered to lysosomes by endocytosis with their content of cholesterol and cholesterol esters, which are hydrolysed by acid lipase, before the cholesterol is transported to the inner surface of the lysosomal membrane through the glycocalyx via a trans-glycocalyx tunnel with the aid of Niemann-Pick C1, C2 and other proteins, and thence via contact sites between membranes to other organelles again with the assistance of sterol transport proteins.
 In cellular membranes, cholesterol in excess of the stoichiometric requirement can escape back into the cell, where it may serve as a feedback signal to down-regulate cholesterol accumulation, while some is converted to the relatively inert storage form, cholesterol esters, and some is used for steroidogenesis.

-The intestines play a major part in cholesterol homeostasis via absorption of dietary cholesterol and fecal excretion of cholesterol and its metabolites.
-A specific transporter (Niemann-Pick C1-like 1 or NPC1L1) in the brush border membrane of enterocytes in the proximal jejunum of the small intestine is involved in uptake of cholesterol from the intestinal contents, while the metabolism of sterols in the intestinal cells is controlled mainly by an acetyl-CoA acetyltransferase (ACAT2), which facilitates intracellular cholesterol esterification, and by the microsomal triglyceride transfer protein (MTTP), which is involved in the assembly of chylomicrons for export into lymph (see our web page on lipoproteins for further discussion).
+The intestines play a major part in cholesterol homeostasis via absorption of dietary cholesterol and faecal excretion of cholesterol and its metabolites.
+A transporter (Niemann-Pick C1-like 1 or NPC1L1) in the brush border membrane of enterocytes in the proximal jejunum of the small intestine takes up cholesterol from the intestinal contents, while the metabolism of sterols in the intestinal cells is controlled mainly by an acetyl-CoA acetyltransferase (ACAT2), which facilitates intracellular cholesterol esterification, and by the microsomal triglyceride transfer protein (MTTP), which is involved in the assembly of chylomicrons for export into lymph (see our web page on lipoproteins for further discussion).
 Some cholesterol can be transferred in the opposite direction (trans-intestinal cholesterol excretion), but the quantitative significance of this process is not clear.
 There is evidence that dietary cholesterol or that synthesised de novo within enterocytes is necessary to maintain intestinal integrity, as cholesterol derived from circulating lipoproteins is not sufficient for the purpose.

 Brain: There are substantial differences in cholesterol synthesis and metabolism in brain in comparison to the liver and peripheral tissues.
 As trace amounts only of cholesterol can cross the blood brain barrier from the plasma via transport in low-density lipoproteins, virtually all the cholesterol in brain must be synthesised de novo, mainly in astrocytes (glial cells).
 During the perinatal and adolescent years, cholesterol is synthesised in large amounts to form the myelin that surrounds the axons, before this rate begins to decline to eventually reach about 10% of earlier values.
 As a consequence of demyelinating insults as in multiple sclerosis, cholesterol is released from damaged myelin and can impede tissue regeneration.